-Print application selector for 1915(b) Waiver: NC.0002.R05.02 - Apr 01, 2023 (as of Apr 01, 2023) Page 4 of 11
+Print application on selector for 1915(b) Waiver: NC.0002.R05.02 - Apr 01, 2023 (as of Apr 01, 2023) Page 4 of 110

-Section A: Program Description
+Section A: Pr ogram Description

-Part I: Program Overview
+Part I: Progr am Overview

 A. Statutory Authority (2 of 3)

-2. Sections Waived.
-Relying upon the authority of the above section(s), the State requests a waiver of the following sections of 1902 of the Act (if this waiver authorizes multiple programs, please list program(s) separately under each applicable statute):
+Waived.
+Relying upon the authority of the above section(s), the State requests a waiver of the following sections f the Act (if this waiver authorizes multiple programs, please list program(s) separately under each applicable

 a.
 Section 1902(a)(1) - StatewidenessThis section of the Act requires a Medicaid State plan to be in effect in all political subdivisions of the State.
 This waiver program is not available throughout the State Specify Program Instance(s) applicable to this statute

-⊠ {NC TBI}
+NC TBI

 NC Innovations

-□ NC MH/IDD/SUD
+NC MH/IDD/SUD

 b.
 Section 1902(a)(10)(B) - Comparability of ServicesThis section of the Act requires all services for categorically needy individuals to be equal in amount, duration, and scope.
 This waiver program includes additional benefits such as case management and health education that will not be available to other Medicaid beneficiaries not enrolled in the waiver program.
 Specify Program Instance(s) applicable to this statute

-□ {NC TBI}
+NC TBI

 NC Innovations

 NC MH/IDD/SUD

 c.
 Section 1902(a)(23) - Freedom of ChoiceThis Section of the Act requires Medicaid State plans to permit all individuals eligible for Medicaid to obtain medical assistance from any qualified provider in the State.
 Under this program, free choice of providers is restricted.
-That is, beneficiaries enrolled in this program must receive certain services through an MCO, PIHP, PAHP, or PCCM.
-Specify Program Instance(s) applicable to this statute
+That is, beneficiaries enrolled in this program must receive certain services through an MCO, PIHP, PAHP, or PCCM Specify Program Instance(s) applicable to this statute

-$\square{ m NCTBI}$
+NC TBI

 NC Innovations

-⊠ NC MH/IDD/SUD
+NC MH/IDD/SUD

 d.
 Section 1902(a)(4) - To permit the State to mandate beneficiaries into a single PIHP or PAHP, and restrict disenrollment from them.
 (If state seeks waivers of additional managed care provisions, please list here).

 Specify Program Instance(s) applicable to this statute

-$\square{ m NCTBI}$
+NC TBI

 NC Innovations

 NC MH/IDD/SUD

-e.
-Other Statutes and Relevant Regulations Waived - Please list any additional section(s) of the Act the State requests to waive, and include an explanation of the request.
+Δ Other Statutes and Relevant Regulations Waived - Please list any additional section(s) of the Act the State

+requests to waive, and include an explanation of the request.